TLX-Protocol/protocol/README.md

 It will:

 - Mint new `LeveragedTokens` from deposited USDC, and redeem `LeveragedTokens` back for USDC
-- Create new `LeveragedTokens` for the target asset and expose views for querying them
 - Handle the matching of Long and Short positions to offset profits and losses between `LeveragedTokens`
 - Orchestrate calls to the `DerivativesHandler` for taking out long or short positions to fill any unmatched liquidity
 - Expose some `rebalance` function that rewards users for rebalancing the positions